Mental Stimulation for Dogs- Ideas and Activities

 Snuffle mats are easy to make and offer mental stimulation for dogs and lots of fun.
 You can make your own snuffle mat for under £10.
 Hide treats (kibble, vegetables , etc.) in the mat and watch the thinking and working to find them.

 If the weather is rubbish, or your dog isn’t feeling the walking vibe how about a sniffy walk?
 Just giving your dog the time and freedom to have a sniff is hugely beneficial and offers great mental stimulation for dogs.
 This can be used to the owner’s advantage for the reluctant walker, dog on restricted walks, or just as a fun alternative to a standard walk.

 Tug of war: Dogs love tugging a rope toy with another dog.
 Just look at this example of willpower!

 Good old-fashioned fetch: Your dog will love the interaction of throwing a ball, Frisbee or rope toy and chasing after it.
 With a sighthound the bringing it back part of the game is less easy!
 Teach the fetch command with lots of praise or a treat when they bring it back to you.

 Agility Training: Agility is a superb bonding experience for owner and dog.
 It really stimulates the dog’s mind and challenges the owner too.
 Look for local agility classes, or perhaps make some agility courses of your own?

-We hope that you enjoy playing these scent games for dogs with your talented noses.
+We hope that you enjoy trying these mental stimulation for dogs games and activities with your talented noses.
 Please tell us about your favourites in the comments below-we love learning a new game or two.